FAQs

 How much revenue will the approved millage generate?

-The millage of 0.5 mills is estimated to generate about $584,000 annually.
+The millage of 0.5 mills is estimated to generate $980,000 in the first year.

 How long is the millage?